G Locus – Progressive Graying

 Solid Coat Colors

-Many dog breeds with graying have a solid coat color from dominant black (or in some rarer cases recessive black, e.g. in Pumis).
+Many dog breeds with graying have a solid dark coat color.

 Progressive Greying Dogs Pumi

-Dogs with solid coat color and graying can be found in some Poodles, Labradoodles, Bedlington Terriers, Briards, Kerry Blue Terriers or Pyrenean Shepherds.
+Dogs with a solid coat color and graying can be found in Poodles, Labradoodles, Bedlington Terriers, Briards, Kerry Blue Terriers, or Pyrenean Shepherds.

-Many dogs with fading pigment have white markings, e.g. Bearded Collies, Spanish Water Dogs, Portuguese Water Dogs or some parti Poodles.
+Many dogs with fading pigment have white markings, e.g. Bearded Collies, Spanish Water Dogs, Portuguese Water Dogs, or some parti-colored Poodles.

-In dogs with an Em allele, the eumelanin on the muzzle doesn’t seem to fade like the eumelanin in the rest of the coat.
-This gives a gray phenotype with a black mask or a sandy beige coat with a brown mask.
+In dogs with an Em allele, , the muzzle does not appear to fade as much as the rest of the coat.
+This results in a gray phenotype with a blackish mask or a sandy beige coat with a brownish mask.

-This can happen in many breeds with graying, e.g Kerry Blue Terrier, Bouvier des Flandres, Briard, Tibetan Terrier or Pyrenean Shepherd.
+This might just be a theory, but it can be observed in many breeds with both graying and masks, e.g Kerry Blue Terrier, Bouvier des Flandres, Briard, Tibetan Terrier, or Pyrenean Shepherd.

-Dogs with heavy sable shading have enough eumelanin that graying can be visible.
-Examples can be found in breeds like Pyrenean Shepherd, Irish Wolfhound, Tibetan Terrier, Löwchen or Skye Terrier.
+Dogs with heavy sable shading have enough eumelanin so that graying can be visible.
+Examples can be found in breeds like Irish Wolfhound, Tibetan Terrier, Löwchen, or Skye Terrier.

 Some sable dogs only have dark pigment on their ear tips which will turn gray over time.

-Many dogs breeds with progressive graying have a brindle pattern.
+Many dog breeds with progressive graying also come in brindle.

-Brindle with graying is found in breeds like Skye Terriers, Bouviers, Glen of Imaal Terrier, Deerhound or Irish Wolfhound.
+Brindle with graying is very common in breeds like Skye Terriers, Bouviers, Glen of Imaal Terrier, Deerhound, or Irish Wolfhound.

 Progressive Greying Dogs Irish Wolfhound brindle greying

-In dogs with a saddle pattern and graying the tan markings grow while the saddle becomes lighter and lighter.
-Prominent examples of dogs with a gray saddle are Yorkshire Terrier or Australian Silky Terriers.
+In dogs with a saddle pattern and graying, the tan markings expand while the saddle gets lighter at the same time.
+Prominent examples of dogs with a faded saddle are Yorkshire Terriers.

-Some other examples are Otterhounds, Lakeland Terriers, Griffon Nivernais, Petit Basset Griffon Vendéen or Grand Basset Griffon Vendéen.
+Some other examples are Otterhounds, Lakeland Terriers, Griffon Nivernais, Petit Basset Griffon Vendéen, Australian Silky Terriers, or Grand Basset Griffon Vendéen.

 Progressive Greying Dogs Yorkshire Terrier progression

-A classic merle pattern causes a random mixture of pigmented and diluted patches on eumelanin-pigmented areas.
-Graying will cause even the once fully colored patches to fade and make any merle pattern less distinct or barely visible.
+A classic merle pattern causes a mixture of fully pigmented and diluted patches, mainly affecting eumelanin.
+Graying will cause the once fully pigmented areas to fade and make any merling less distinct or barely visible.
+This can create a hidden merle situation and requires sensible breeding choices.

 Progressive Greying Dogs Doodle Saddle Merle Greying